gabrielvpina/viralquest/README.md

 ### HTML Output
 [Example of HTML Viral Report Output (Click Here)](https://chocolate-yetta-73.tiiny.site)
 > ⚠️ **Warning:** The HTML file may have some bugs in resolutions below 1920x1080p.
-We are working on it 😅
+We're working on it 😅

 ## Setup
 ### Python Enviroment and Packages